ictr/covid19-outbreak-simulator/docs/_docs/cli.md

 ```
 can be used to specifymultiplier for  `class1`, `class2`, etc.

+As a special case, you can use `all` to specify multiplier for the entire
+population.

 ## Example commands

 ### A small population with the introduction of one carrier